ISSN 0439-755X

 • Received:2024-02-20 Published:2025-02-25 Online:2024-12-20

-Abstract: Remarkable achievements are often achieved by overcoming setbacks and failures.
+Remarkable achievements are often achieved by overcoming setbacks and failures.
 Realizing achievements without encountering some form of challenge or difficulty is uncommon.
 Previous studies have independently examined the effects of failure and success on subsequent perseverance, showing that repeated failures tend to lead to poorer performance, while consecutive successes generally improve performance.
 However, few studies have investigated how the combination of failures and successes influences an individual’s perseverance in the future.
 The present study aims to explore the impact of prior failures and successes on subsequent perseverance performance.

-Overall, the variability in individual perseverance performance can be attributed to a combination of past experiences with failures and successes, with the number of successful experiences playing a particularly crucial role in overcoming setbacks of varying degrees.
+Overall, the variability in individual perseverance performance can be attributed to a combination of past experiences with failures and successes, with the frequency of successful experiences playing a particularly crucial role in overcoming setbacks of varying degrees.
 The effect of the number of successes on perseverance following consecutive failures is consistent across different situations.
-Furthermore, compared to absolute feedback contexts, successful experiences have a more pronounced and positive effect on perseverance in relative feedback situations.
+Furthermore, compared to absolute feedback contexts, successful experiences have a more pronounced and positive effect on perseverance in relative feedback contexts.
 These results support the view that success breeds further success.

 Key words: success, failure, perseverance, absolute feedback, relative feedback